 Frequency will depend on the particular application requirements and the results of previous deglazing tests.
 Deglazing permits the production supervisors and workers to evaluate their work with regards to cleaning procedures and completely fill in the joint cavity.
 This test increases the fabricators awareness of the specific application and performance requirements for the particular structural sealant application.
 Performance of prequalification prefabrication, and fabrication testing will assist in identifying substrate or workmanship changes that could be detrimental to adhesion of a structural sealant.

-I-2 SHELF LIFE
+J-2 SHELF LIFE

 Sealants must be used within their stated shelf life.
 Generally, 12 months or as stated by the manufacturer, from date of manufacture subject to storage conditions.
 Sealant that is used beyond its stated shelf life may not cure properly to its full physical properties and must not be used.

-I-3 MATERIAL STORAGE AND HANDLING
+J-3 MATERIAL STORAGE AND HANDLING

 Sealants must be stored at the recommended temperature and environment.